crownengine/crown/docs/lua_api.rst

 	Adds a torque *impulse* to the *actor*.

 **actor_push** (pw, actor, velocity, mass)
-	Pushes the *actor* as if it was hit by a point object with the given *mass* travelling at the given *velocity*.
+	Pushes the *actor* as if it was hit by a point object with the specified *mass* travelling at the specified *velocity*.

 	.. note::
 		This call only affects nonkinematic actors.